yzjyg215/GR-pKa/README.md

 This repository provides codes and materials associated with the manuscript [GR-pKa: A message-passing neural network with retention mechanism for pKa prediction].

-- **GR-pKa** is a novel pka prediction method which takes advantages of multi-fidelity learning, quantum mechanical (QM) properties and retention mechanism.
+- **GR-pKa** is a novel pKa prediction method which takes advantages of multi-fidelity learning, quantum mechanical (QM) properties and retention mechanism.
 The prediction process consisted of three steps: molecular graph construction and featurization, message passing with the retention mechanism, and pKa prediction.

 We acknowledge the paper [Liu et al (2023).
 ABT-MPNN: an atom-bond transformer-based message-passing neural network for molecular property prediction.
 J Cheminform 2023;15(1):29.](https://doi.org/10.1186/s13321-023-00698-9) and the [Chemprop](https://github.com/chemprop/chemprop) repository ([version 1.2.0](https://github.com/chemprop/chemprop/releases/tag/v1.2.0)) which this code leveraged and built on top of.